SanderVocke/shoopdaloop/README.md

 # Status

-ShoopDaLoop works, but not all of its intended functionality is finished yet (see below).
+ShoopDaLoop works, but not nearly all of its intended functionality is finished yet (see below).
 GUI elements relating to these features may already be there but not working yet.
-Note however that it is in early development.
+This is in early development.
 It has not been used for on-stage performing and probably shouldn't until after doing some serious testing.
-I am not a performing musician, so for me this kind of testing does not have priority.
+I am not a performing musician, so for me rigorous testing does not have priority, but I do aim to accomodate and add automated testing.

 # Internal vs. External FX/Synth